Salary Negotiation: A winner’s mindset

 As you start to build this new belief, you will find that you start living it.
 You will see things from this new perspective.
 For example, if you hit a target at work, you will start to genuinely believe that it’s because you are the best person for this job rather than it being a stroke of luck and this will boost your performance further and cement your new belief.

-Always use positive language when you’re talking and visualising.
+Always use positive language when you’re talking and visualizing.
 As the well-known saying goes; ‘believe you can and you will, believe you can’t and you won’t’.

 Salary negotiations are never easy but getting into the right mindset is the best starting point.